qubit99/Statistical-methods-in-Python/README.md

 I have implemented some important statistical methods and definitions in python.

+1>Maximum Likelihood estimate generated from a  gaussian distribution.
-1> Central Limit Theorem Simulation using matplotlib.
+2> Central Limit Theorem Simulation using matplotlib.